Family of slain UNC Charlotte student: We're 'beyond proud' of his actions

 Download the NBC News app for breaking news and politics

-Teddy said that while people around the country are now recognizing Riley's courage, "he's always been my hero."
+Teddy said that while people around the country are now recognizing Riley Howell's courage, "he's always been my hero."

-Lauren Westmoreland, Riley's longtime girlfriend, said she is also proud of the young man with whom she had talked about marriage.
+Lauren Westmoreland, his longtime girlfriend, said she is also proud of the young man with whom she had talked about marriage.

 But she said she is devastated.